Fisheries Management System review

 Review led to major work programme

-MPI's review of the fisheries management system finished in 2015.
-We then developed a major work programme called Future of our Fisheries.
+The review of the fisheries management system finished in 2015.
+We then developed a major work programme called the Fisheries Change Programme (which used to be called the Future of our Fisheries Programme).
 This programme is designed to enhance and update how New Zealand's fisheries are managed.

 Background to the review